grants & contracts accounting

 The distribution of salaries and wages for biweekly-paid employees is documented separately by MUSC's electronic time reporting system, manual time cards, or manual time sheets.
-No further certification or documentation is required in accordance with Circular A-21.
+No further certification or documentation is required in accordance with the OMB Uniform Guidance.

 |4.
 What are my responsibilities if I am covered under the After-the-Fact Activity Reporting System?|